malte0811/FerriteCore/README.md

 ### Mappings

-This mod currently uses MCP names for everything, in case someone involved in MCP mapping wants to look at it.
-There are a few commits using official names, so be careful when looking at the commit history if you are concerned about "mapping taint".
+This mod currently uses official names for everything.
+It previously used MCP names, so be careful when looking at the commit history if you are concerned about "mapping taint".